Indonesia 'Can't Stop' Militants Crossing Into Philippines

 Indonesia's Directorate General of Immigration has admitted that its checkpoints are not effective in preventing local militants from crossing into the southern Philippine territories of the Abu Sayyaf Group, some factions of which are pledged to the Islamic State.

-The disclosure is likely to underscore concerns that insurgent groups in the southern Philippines, where some observers have suggested ISIS could build a new caliphate, are able to bolster their ranks with foreign fighters.
+The disclosure is likely to underscore concerns that the insurgency in the southern Philippines is able to draw on foreign fighters in its bid to declare an ISIS-style caliphate.

 An Indonesian passport was found by Philippine counter-terrorism forces in the country's volatile south, the Jakarta Post reports, prompting the directorate's admission.